MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

 ### Thermal Storage (A1)

 This EnergyPlus measure changes the selected construction layer to a `MaterialProperty:PhaseChange` object.
 This object requires the conduction finite difference heat balance algorithm rather than the default conduction transfer function algorithm, which requires constant material properties (e.g. specific heat).
-The object properties come from the `MaterialPropertyPhaseChange.idf` EnergyPlus example file as shown below.
+The object properties come from the `CondFD1ZonePurchAirAutoSizeWithPCM.idf` EnergyPlus example file as shown below.

 ```
 MaterialProperty:PhaseChange,